benjamin-merkel/probGLS/README.md

 ## Installing

-`probGLS` now relies on `SGAT`, which can be installed from GitHub, using the devtools package.
+`probGLS` now relies on `SGAT` (https://github.com/SWotherspoon/SGAT), which can be installed from GitHub, using the devtools package.

 ```R
 devtools::install_github("SWotherspoon/SGAT")